Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Silicon Power offers a compelling solution for individuals seeking out a rugged and speedy external drive great for traveling.
 Featuring a scratch-resistant groove surface treatment, the B75 Pro stands up to scratches unlike other metal drives on our list and you won’t need to worry about it in your bag.
 The thin, yet rugged, design of the B75 Pro is suited towards individuals who want a bit more protection for their drive as they carry it around with shock resistance up to 1.2 meters.

 Beyond a drop-proof design, the B75 Pro also features fast transfer speeds thanks to its inclusion of USB 3.1.
 We also appreciate the fact that Silicon Power includes a high-quality nylon USB cable in the box.
 On the other hand, we would have liked additional capacity options beyond just 1TB.
+Be sure to also check out the Netac 1TB Portable SSD, another durable and affordable option.
+This SSD’s combination of USB 3.2 Gen 2 and Type-C physical interface results in impressive performance to help improve your work efficiency.

 With troves of external hard drive SSDs available on the market, we sought to find the best options for every individual.
 We began by assembling a list of the top options based on storage capacity, connection technology which affects speed, and overall design.
 The external SSDs that we selected needed to feature a portable design that could be solely powered by a USB port, minimum of a USB 3.0 connection with a 400 MB/s transfer speed – no slow USB 2 drives found here, and a price-point that was reasonable for the specs provided.